timoh6/GenPhrase/README.markdown

 $gen->generate(46);

 // Remove the default (english) wordlist.
 This is because we want to use only
-// the diceware list.
+// the Diceware list.
 If you add a new wordlist, but you do not remove the
 // default wordlist, then GenPhrase will combine those wordlists.
 $gen->removeWordlist('default');

-// Add diceware wordlist.
+// Add Diceware wordlist.
-$gen->addWordlist('/path/to/GenPhrase/Wordlists/diceware.lst', 'diceware');
+// $gen->addWordlist('/path/to/GenPhrase/Wordlists/diceware.lst', 'diceware');
+// Or more simply (if you give just a filename, GenPhrase will look this
+// filename from "Wordlists" folder automatically):
+// $gen->addWordlist('diceware.lst', 'diceware');
-// When creating diceware phrases, it is recommended not to capitalize any
+// When creating Diceware phrases, it is recommended not to capitalize any
-// words and not to add separators (not even space).
-To make that happen, we
+// words and not to add separator characters (not even space).
+To make that
-// configure GenPhrase a little bit more:
+// happen, we configure GenPhrase a little bit more:
 $gen->disableSeparators(true); // No separator characters are inserted
 $gen->disableWordModifier(true); // No words are capitalized
 $gen->generate(65) // This will output six "word" passphrases.

-// NOTE that diceware wordlist has a few one character "words":
+// NOTE that Diceware wordlist has a few one character "words":
 // !, a, $, ", =, ?, z
 // etc. Also, a few two character words are in the list etc. While the
 // probability of the generated passphrase containing only those short "words"
 // is very low when you generate, say, 6 word passphrase, but it is still good
 // to keep in mind.
-You should not probable generate low entropy diceware
+You should not probable generate low entropy Diceware
 // passhrases at all.

 // Change the separator characters.